 - The functional resume format is heavy on skills but light on work history.
 That sounds good for employment gaps, but employers despise it.

 Want more info on resume formats?
-See our guide: Resume Format & Layout: 20+ Best Templates & Samples (MS Word)
+See our guide: Best Resume Formats for 2022 [+Ready-to-Use Examples].

 Expert Hint: Know why most resumes get trashed?
 Typos!
 When you start your resume, plan to have a friend proofread it so you can zap the spelling errors.